 These are claims for money which would be the equivalent of rent.
-Again, they cannot be claimed under Order 24 or 113, though some councils like to try it on and occasionally get away with it if it is not challenged.
-If you get an Order 24 or 113 summons which includes such a claim, contact ASS straight away.
+Again, they cannot be claimed under Order 24 or 113, though some councils like to try it on.
+If you get an Order 24 or 113 summons including such a claim, contact ASS straight away.